digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 **SonarQube initial configuration has been completed.
-In the next tutorial, I will show you how to integrate and analyze your project code on SonarQube with Jenkins server and GitLab.
+In the next tutorial, I will show you how to integrate and analyze your project code on SonarQube with the Jenkins server and GitLab.
 And analysis of code deployments real-time.**

-If you need further clarification, Please ask on YouTube video comment section.
+If you need further clarification, please ask in the YouTube video comment section.

 <img src="/assets/img/post-imgs/SonarQube-Ubuntu/3.png" width="auto" alt="Digital Avenue DevOps Tutorials">
 <img src="/assets/img/post-imgs/SonarQube-Ubuntu/4.png" width="auto" alt="Digital Avenue DevOps Tutorials">